Cora boleslia

-Cora boleslia is a species of basidiolichen in the family Hygrophoraceae.
+Cora boleslia is a rare species of basidiolichen in the family Hygrophoraceae.
 It was formally described as a new species in 2016 by Robert Lücking, Eduardo Morales, and Manuela Dal Forno.
-The specific epithet boleslia refers to the type locality in Bolivia as well as the second name of mycologist David Leslie Hawksworth.
+The specific epithet boleslia refers to the type locality in Bolivia as well as the second name of the mycologist David Leslie Hawksworth.
 The lichen is known to occur only in mountainous rainforests of the central Andes, where it grows on twigs in partial shade.

+Taxonomy

+Cora boleslia is a basidiolichen in the family Hygrophoraceae (order Agaricales).
+It was described in 2016 by Robert Lücking, Eddy Morales, and Manuela Dal Forno from a single collection made near Incachaca in the Cochabamba region of Bolivia's Central Andes.
+The epithet merges the country of origin (BOLivia) with David Hawksworth's middle name, Leslie.
+Phylogenetic analyses based on ITS sequences show that the species forms its own well-supported lineage with a placement sister to, but distinct from, C. aspera.
+This genetic singularity reinforces the idea that Andean uplift has driven extensive diversification within the genus.